For more information on Argentine tango, including recommendations, instructors, music, shoes, history and etiquette, go to our LINKS & CONTACTS page.

 Empathy is easily gained by beginners switching roles: "Wow.
 This is harder than I thought."

-the "a-ha!" moments when something suddenly clicks: "Oh, now I understand why I need to
+are the "a-ha!" moments when something suddenly clicks: "Oh, now I understand why I need

-collect my feet there, because I felt what it was like to not have the follower collect her feet and I
+to collect my feet there, because I felt what it was like to not have the follower collect her feet

-couldn't do to next step I wanted!", or "Oh, yes, that extra torso twist was really comfortable
+and I couldn't do to next step I wanted!", or "Oh, yes, that extra torso twist was really

-to follow, and without it we lost our connection.", or even, "A-ha, that's what it's supposed
+comfortable to follow, and without it we lost our connection.", or even, "A-ha, that's what

 Where can I dance Argentine Tango socially in Boston?